 However, because their new teachers will be working hard to ensure they are not picked on or side-lined, sometimes your child can actually become the bully.

-It’s apparently a common concern and issue, and naturally, Aussie parents have a real issue with the ‘new kid’ picking on their kid.
+It’s apparently a common concern.
+Naturally, Aussie parents have a real issue with the ‘new kid’ picking on their kid.
 British children are often more ‘interesting’ to other children and their status can be quite high in their friendship groups as a result, try and ensure this doesn’t result in them getting overconfident and boorish around other students.

 Stop living in enclaves.